ava-labs/avalanche-docs/docs/apis/avalanchego/apis/c-chain.md

 }) -> {privateKey: string}
 ```

-**Request**
+**Request:**

 - `username` must control `address`.
 - `address` is the address for which you want to export the corresponding private key.
-It should be in hex format.
+It should be
+  in hex format.

-**Response**
+**Response:**

-- `privateKey` is the CB58 endcoded string representation of the private key that controls `address`.
+- `privateKey` is the CB58 endcoded string representation of the private key that controls
+  `address`.
 It has a `PrivateKey-` prefix and can be used to import a key via `avax.importKey`.
 - `privateKeyHex` is the hex string representation of the private key that controls `address`.
+It
-It can be used to import an account into Metamask.
+  can be used to import an account into Metamask.

-#### Example Call
+**Example Call:**

 ```sh
 curl -X POST --data '{